Magnesium Dosage Calculator

 When should I take magnesium?

 Glycinate: 30-60 min before bed (calming effect).
 Citrate: with meals.
 Threonate: morning or evening โ timing matters less.
 Split doses (morning + evening) if taking over 200mg for better absorption.
+Taking it all at once reduces absorption efficiency by up to 40%.

 Can I take too much?